-Throughout the academic year, the Office of Multicultural Affairs collaborates with various student organizations and departments around the issues of diversity and social justice.
+Throughout the academic year, various student organizations and departments host monthly and weekly cultural events.
 More than simply cultural exhibitions, these events are designed to bring those at the edges of our society and to weave a new cloth of our shared and different experiences.
 These opportunities challenge us to learn new ways of communicating and sharing.

 - Hispanic Heritage Month - During October, the range of issues facing Hispanics, Chicanos and Latinos communities are explored.
 In addition, it is also a time of celebration of the rich and varied cultures.

 - Kwanzaa Celebration - This is a dinner to commemorate family, community and culture in the African American experience.

 - Martin Luther King, Jr. Celebration - Experts in the history of the Civil Rights movement provide lectures on Martin Luther King, Jr., and others vital to the Civil Rights Movement.